HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/open-source-group-kickoff.md

 - [ ] Onboarding experience ready for the public this includes:
     - [ ] onboarding to the selected chat tool, Slack
     - [ ] onboarding to Github
+    - [ ] onboarding to Google Groups
     - [ ] materials such as a deck or another format for getting started with the project
     - [ ] onboarding guidance for developer tools and environments
 - [ ] The selected video conference tool, Zoom, is procured and ready for use for webinars, office hours, or other open source events.
+- [ ] The following conditions have been satisfied for all tools:
+  - [ ] At least 3 members of the general public have been onboarded.
+  - [ ] New members of the public can be onboarded to the tool for no cost to the user in a process that takes less than 2 days.
+  - [ ] Services are accessible to all people on the HHS network, public internet, and _preferably_ the White House network and most or all agency networks
+  - [ ] Onboarding instructions for new users are clearly and accessibly documented in a public place.
+  - [ ] Instructions for the internal team that assists with onboarding new users are clearly and accessibly documented in our internal wiki.
+  - [ ] Code for managing and deploying these services is deployed to `main` & PROD (if necessary)
+  - [ ] An ADR has been recorded which documents the tool chosen and the reasons for selecting it
+- [ ] We have 3 onboarded members of the general public to the following communication tools:
+  - [ ] Slack
+  - [ ] Google Group
+  - [ ] Public wiki

 ### Proposed metrics for measuring goals/value/definition of done